lscholte/SpringMassSystem/README.md

 If the build was successful, then you will have an executable named `springSimulation` in your build directory.
 Execute it with

 `./springSimulation`

+# Demo
+See <https://www.youtube.com/watch?v=VaR2oyW_ykI> for a demo of the linear springs with a comparison between RK4 and Euler integration.

+See <https://www.youtube.com/watch?v=p9jZ5w0qfR4> for a demo of linear and angular springs both using RK4 integration.